sjstretton/screwed/09-Corporations.md

 Note that cashflow tax can be either positive or negative.
 If a company locates in the UK but sells abroad, it may have a negative cashflow tax.
 Thus the cashflow tax encourages companies to locate in the UK.
 Conversely, if a company sells to the UK but has no UK costs, then it will pay the cashflow tax on all of its sales.
 In effect, this would be a sales tax not a profits tax.
 Thus it encourages business to locate in the UK; with the higher the tax rate, the greater the incentive to move.

 Thus the cashflow tax satisfies two of our requirements for reform: it reverses the race to the bottom and it gives a boost in the short term to UK manufacturing.
-Whilst unitary taxation is also a good option, the cashflow tax fulfills more of our objectives.
+Whilst unitary taxation is also a good option, the cashflow tax fulfils more of our objectives.

-## Integrating Cashflow Tax and VAT
+###Integrating Cashflow Tax and VAT

 Since the cashflow tax operates on the 'destination' basis for revenue, it is similar in some way to a Value Added Tax, but where UK wage costs are deductible.